 Just a few minutes’ drive inland from the oceanfront is The Shops at Hilltop at First Colonial and Laskin roads, a large open-air shopping center that is divided into three sections: Hilltop North, East and West.
 With more than 120 stores, including 27 restaurants, you can shop for hours among the clothing boutiques and gift, jewelry and home accessories shops and then have a nice meal.

 Town Center of Virginia Beach , a mixed-use shopping complex with a performing arts center, hotels and residences, covers a 17-block area at Independence and Virginia Beach boulevards and Constitution Drive.
 Upscale shops and restaurants include Ann Taylor Loft, Brooks Brothers, Cheesecake Factory and Ruth's Chris Steak House.

 Visitors also can check out Lynnhaven Mall (701 Lynnhaven Pkwy.), one of the largest malls on the East Coast.
-The retail giant features a movie theater, three department stores (Dillard's, JCPenney and Macy's), and more than 180 specialty stores and eateries.
+The retail giant features a movie theater, three department stores (Dillard's, JCPenney and Macy's), and some 150 specialty stores and eateries.